arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 If the last time this tracker was contacted failed, ``last_error`` is the error code describing what error occurred.

+``scrape_incomplete``, ``scrape_complete`` and ``scrape_downloaded`` are either
+-1 or the scrape information this tracker last responded with. *incomplete* is the current number of downloaders in the swarm, *complete* is the current number of seeds in the swarm and *downloaded* is the cumulative number of completed downloads of this torrent, since the beginning of time (from this tracker's point of view).

 If the last time this tracker was contacted, the tracker returned a warning or error message, ``message`` contains that message.